-The goal of compression is to make the quiet bits in a signal louder.
+In the same way, the goal of compression is to make the quiet bits in a signal louder.
 It just so happens that we accomplish this in the two-step process of selectively turning down the loudest peaks before returning them to their original volume by raising everything all at once afterward.
 Just like the lawn, even if the loudest peak doesn't change its volume, the higher average volume will make the whole signal seem louder.

 Many compressors have a control that does this automatically, called makeup gain.
 While this is handy for some workflows, I find it can make the compressor's function misleading.
 The volume increase may distract from the fact that I've taken away too much of the dynamic range.
 I prefer to add the gain back in manually so I can get a truer sense of what's happening.